wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.date\(\) ⇒ `Date`

-* It returns the message sent date
+The method returns the message sent date.

 ### message.age\(\) ⇒ `number`

-* It returns the age of the  message  in seconds.
-* For example, the message is sent at time `8:43:01`, and when we received it in Wechaty, the time is `8:43:15`, then the age\(\) will return `8:43:15 - 8:43:01 = 14 (seconds)`
+The method returns the age of the  message  in seconds.For example, the message is sent at time `8:43:01`, and when we received it in Wechaty, the time is `8:43:15`, then the age\(\) will return `8:43:15 - 8:43:01 = 14 (seconds)`.

 ### message.toFileBox\(\) ⇒ `Promise <FileBox>`

-* It extracts the Media file from the Message, and put it into the FileBox.
+This method extracts the Media file from the Message, and puts it into the FileBox.

-> Tips: This function is depending on the Puppet Implementation, **see👉🏻** [puppet-compatible-table](https://github.com/wechaty/wechaty/wiki/Puppet#3-puppet-compatible-table)
+> Tips: This function is depending on the Puppet Implementation, **see🏻** [puppet-compatible-table](https://github.com/wechaty/wechaty/wiki/Puppet#3-puppet-compatible-table)

 ### message.toContact\(\) ⇒ `Promise <Contact>`

-* Get Share Card of the Message Extract the Contact Card from the Message, and encapsulate it into Contact class
+The method gets share card of the Message Extract  and the contact card from the Message, and encapsulates it into Contact class.

-> Tips: This function is depending on the Puppet Implementation, **see 👉🏻** [puppet-compatible-table](https://github.com/wechaty/wechaty/wiki/Puppet#3-puppet-compatible-table)
+> Tips: This function is depending on the Puppet Implementation, **see 🏻** [puppet-compatible-table](https://github.com/wechaty/wechaty/wiki/Puppet#3-puppet-compatible-table)

 ### message.toUrlLink\(\) ⇒ `Promise <UrlLink>`

-* It extracts the Url Link from the Message, and encapsulate it into UrlLink class
+The method extracts the Url Link from the Message, and encapsulate it into UrlLink class.
-* Tips: This function is depending on the Puppet Implementation, **see 👉🏻** [puppet-compatible-table](https://github.com/wechaty/wechaty/wiki/Puppet#3-puppet-compatible-table)
+Tips: This function is depending on the Puppet Implementation, **see 🏻** [puppet-compatible-table](https://github.com/wechaty/wechaty/wiki/Puppet#3-puppet-compatible-table)

 ## Static Methods

 ### Message.find\(\) ⇒ `Promise <Message | null>`

-* It finds message in cache
+By using `message.find` you can find the messages in cache.

 ### Message.findAll\(\) ⇒ `Promise <Message []>`

-* It finds messages in cache
+By using `message.findAll`  you can find the messages in cache.